Democratic education: Theory

 None of the things they are to learn, should ever be made a burthen to them, or impos'd on them as a task.
 Whatever is so propos'd, presently becomes irksome; the mind takes an aversion to it, though before it were a thing of delight or indifferency.
 Let a child but be order'd to whip his top at a certain time every day, whether he has or has not a mind to it; let this be but requir'd of him as a duty, wherein he must spend so many hours morning and afternoon, and see whether he will not soon be weary of any play at this rate.

 Jean-Jacques Rousseau's book of advice on education, Émile, was first published in 1762. Émile, the imaginary pupil he uses for illustration, was only to learn what he could appreciate as useful.
-He was to enjoy his lessons, and learn to rely on his own judgement and experience.
-"The tutor must not lay down precepts, he must let them be discovered," wrote Rousseau, and urged him not make Émile learn science, but let him discover it.
+He was to enjoy his lessons and learn to rely on his own judgment and experience.
+"The tutor must not lay down precepts, he must let them be discovered", wrote Rousseau, and urged him not to make Émile learn science, but let him discover it.
 He also said that we should not substitute books for personal experience because this does not teach us to reason; it teaches us to use other people's reasoning; it teaches us to believe a great deal but never to know anything.

 John Dewey is considered one of the most influential American educationalists.
 He argued for progressive education, for an education to prepare for democracy, and founded the University of Chicago laboratory schools to test and evaluate his progressive education ideas in practice.

-His views on education were influential for the upcoming new educational movement and emphasized the importance of the implementation of democratic procedures in schools, as well as the important role played by schools in a democratic culture to educate citizens to maintain a healthy democracy.
+His views on education were influential in the emerging educational movement; they emphasized the importance of implementing democratic procedures in schools and the crucial role schools play in a democratic culture by educating citizens to maintain a healthy democracy.
 He tried out some of his ideas at his Chicago laboratory school.

 Practice

 The Laboratory School (1896-1903), founded by John Dewey, implemented democratic practices through a highly participatory approach to education, where students were actively involved in planning their learning activities, setting goals, and evaluating their progress.
 Rather than traditional top-down instruction, teachers served as guides and facilitators, encouraging students to engage in collaborative projects and group decision-making.
-The school organized learning around practical activities like cooking, carpentry, and gardening, which fostered cooperation and shared responsibility.
+The school organized learning around practical activities such as cooking, carpentry, and gardening, fostering cooperation and shared responsibility.
 Regular community meetings included students in school decisions, while project-based learning encouraged students to work together to solve real-world problems.
 This approach created a miniature democratic community where students learned not just academic subjects, but also developed democratic habits through direct experience with collaborative problem-solving, shared decision-making, and social responsibility.

 At least since the existence of democratic states in the modern era, educators, politicians, and activists have experimented with democratic environments for children in orphanages, children's republics, and schools.